Trauma-Informed Facilitation: Incorporating TI Practices in Group Conversations & Training

 Georgians for a Healthy Future

-Girl Scouts Nation's Capital
+Girl Scouts of Colorado

 GoFarm

-Goodwill of Southwestern PA
+Goodwill of Southwestern Pa

 GreenLight Fund Atlanta